wp-plugins/schedulista-shortcode/readme.txt

 Version: 2.0
 License: GPL

+Online scheduling for your business.
 Let your clients schedule appointments online anywhere, anytime, from any device.

 == Description ==